zorganovic/mobx-starter/README.md

 ## Goals

 We have one state object.
-That object can be accessed by any React component decorated with `@connect`.
+That object can be accessed by any React component decorated with `@observer`.

 If we want to update the state, we execute `actions` which are just namespaced functions _(namespace = action filename)_ that affect the state.